dmbarbour/glas/docs/GlasProg.md

 Annotations are not executable as programs, but they will support macros.

-Critical annotations, necessary in early versions of runtime:
+Useful annotations, prioritizing early development:

 * `(%an.accel Accelerator)` - non-semantic performance primitives.
 Indicates that a compiler or interpreter should substitute Op for a built-in Accelerator.
 By convention, an Accelerator has form `(%accel.OpName Args)` and is invalid outside of '%an.accel'.
 See *Accelerators* later.
 * `(%an.memo MemoHints)` - we don't immediately need full-featured memoization, but at least enough for incremental compilation, e.g. persistent memoization of pure computations.